kubukoz/scala-kafka-cqrs-es/README.md

 ### Stock Service

-- provides HTTP endpoints for managing stock
+- provides HTTP endpoints for managing stock (pending)
-- stores stock state in its database
+- stores stock state in its database ✅
-- sends a `StockEvent.Created` to `stock-event` topic - smuggled through the database to ensure at-least-once delivery
+- sends a `StockEvent.Created` to `stock-event` topic - smuggled through the database (mailbox pattern) for at-least-once delivery and consistency
-- run a concurrent process to send events pending in the database
+- run a concurrent process to send events pending in the database (mailbox pattern part 2)

 ### Report Service

-- reads `StockEvent`s
+- reads `StockEvent`s ✅
-- builds its own read model of stock for reports
+- builds its own read model of stock for reports (pending)
-- builds reports
+- builds reports (pending)
-- sends `ReportEvent.Created` to `report-event` topic
+- sends `ReportEvent.Created` to `report-event` topic (pending)
-- serves reports over HTTP
+- serves reports over HTTP (pending)

-### Notification Service
+### Notification Service (pending)

 - consumes `ReportEvent`s
 - notifies customers that a new report is available (in the demo case, that'll be just printing to logs)